maddigits/maddigits.github.com/_posts/2015-02-19-dump-postgres-table-inserts.md

 Besides, he only needs one table.

-So, I dumped that one table in the form of inserts. `pg_dump`, with some parameters, can do that already:
+So, I dumped that one table in the form of inserts. `pg_dump`, with some parameters, can easily do that:

 ```sh
 pg_dump \